krigjo25/Databases/librarymanagesystem/read-me.md

 ### About the Developer

-Kristoffer Gjøsund, born in 94, Norway, part the time goes to python, SQL otherwise, Gym and living life as a human being.
+Kristoffer Gjøsund, born in 94, Norway,
+1/3 of the times goes to python, SQL otherwise, Gym and living life as a human being.

 ### Project information